 I’ve always been the more distracted, self-absorbed, and impractical of their two sons.
 My younger brother, who lives close to their home, is the steady, competent one.
 With him away on a well-deserved vacation with his family, I’m here to do what I can.
 I’ll cook and clean — two things I’m good at — and hope I don’t step on any emotional landmines in the process.
-I tell myself to follow a kind of attention deficit hyperactivity disorder (ADHD) Hippocratic oath: “First, pay attention, then do no harm.”
+I tell myself to follow a kind of attention deficit hyperactivity disorder (ADHD or ADD) Hippocratic oath: “First, pay attention, then do no harm.”
 If I keep all my personal junk clamped down and stay focused on my parents’ needs, I should be able to, at the very least, not make either of them feel any worse.
 It’s a reasonable goal, but considering the gravity of the situation, it’s one I’m not sure I have the concentration and understanding to pull off.

 This morning I told my mother, who’s exhausted from the emotional pummeling of the last month, to stay in bed and rest and that I’d go out to the rehab center to see dad by myself today.
 She was so tired, she didn’t even mind that I took their Lincoln Town Car out of the garage by myself.